akevinbailey/JmsStream/README.md

 		<br/>
 		<h2><a name="install"/>Installation</h2>
 		<p>JmsStream uses 7Zip to compress the installation files.
 7Zip files are about half the size of standard ZIP files.
 7Zip is open-source and can be downloaded from <a href="http://www.7zip.org" title="7Zip Download">http://www.7zip.org</a>.</p>
-		<p>Installation of JmsStream is basically a matter of unzipping <code>JmsStream_x.x.7z</code> file to a local directory.
+		<p>Installation of JmsStream is basically a matter of unzipping <code>JmsStream.7z</code> file to a local directory.
 This 7Zip file includes all classes required to run JmsStream, except for the JBoss Transaction Manager 4.11.0 libraries and the Java JRE.
 To run JmsStream, <code>cd</code> to the directory containing <code>JmsStream.jar</code> and type <code>java -jar JmsStream.jar -?</code>.</p>
-		<p>The GUI shell for JmsStream (JmsStreamGUI) requires the <code>JmsStream.jar</code> to be in the same directory as <code>JmsStreamGUI.jar</code> and can be started by typing <code>java -jar JmsStreamGUI.jar</code> with no command line options. </p>
+		<p>The GUI shell for JmsStream (JmsStreamGUI) requires the <code>JmsStream.jar</code> to be in the same directory as <code>JmsStreamGUI.jar</code> and can be started by typing <code>java -jar JmsStreamGUI.jar</code> with no command line options.</p>
 		<p>
 			<code>JmsStreamEXE.7z</code> contains the Windows EXE versions of JmsStream, <code>JmsStream.exe </code>and<code> JmsStreamGUI.exe</code>. <code>JmsStreamEXE.7z</code> also contains the JRE necessary to run the EXEs, and it does not require a Java installation.
 Just unzip <code>JmsStreamEXE.7z</code> file to a local directory and run the application.</p>
 		<p>To enable the XA capabilities of JmsStream download <code>jbossts-jta-4.11.0.Final.zip</code> from the JBoss web site, and copy the following JAR files from the ZIP file to the <code>./lib/jbossts</code> directory of the JmsStream root:</p>